We've discovered the Fall of Singapore's missing soldiers in our records

 Charles and John Bruce

-Prisoner of War 1715-1945 records, Charles was taken prisoner a few days after the initial conflict.
+According to the Prisoner of War 1715-1945 records, Charles was taken prisoner a few days after the initial conflict.

-His brother, John, is still missing.
+His brother, John, was never found.

 Most families have a military connection.
 We can help you find yours, uncover your ancestors' remarkable stories of bravery and heartbreak and gain a better understanding of your life, lived backwards.
 Start your online family tree for free and our clever technology could instantly reveal a war hero in your past.